I'm Starving: Why Should I Do Charity? 25: What System (1)

 "Sorry."
 Lin Xiaofan released her hand.
 "My father's situation has nothing to do with this exhibition."
 0

-He hurried toward the restroom; even cold water splashing on his face couldn't suppress the throbbing in his temples.
-His father and mining accidents, Old Zhou and Zhao Tianming, along with that mysterious "system"... these fragments were like color patches on Old Zhou's painting—clearly visible yet impossible to piece together into a complete picture.
+He hurried toward the restroom; even cold water splashing on his face couldn't quell the throbbing at his temples.
+His father and mining accidents, Old Zhou and Zhao Tianming, along with that mysterious 'system'...
+These fragments were like color blocks in Old Zhou's paintings—clearly visible yet impossible to piece together into a complete picture.
 0

-The reflection of Su Yuqing appeared in the mirror.
+Su Yuqing's figure appeared in the mirror.
 She wore light makeup today; her black dress accentuated her fair complexion as she held two glasses of champagne.
 0

 Table of Contents